From BR Bullpen

 Traditional fare

--A hot dog is a type of fully-cooked, cured and/or smoked moist sausage of soft, even, texture and flavor.
+- A hot dog is a type of fully-cooked, cured and/or smoked moist sausage of soft, even, texture and flavor.
 It is usually placed hot in a soft, sliced Hot dog bun of approximately the same length as the sausage, and optionally garnished with condiments and toppings.
-Famous dogs include the "Dodger Dog" at Dodgers Stadium (selling over 1.6 million a season) and the famous hot dogs at Yankee Stadium and Shea Stadium in New York City.
+Famous dogs include the "Dodger Dog" at Dodger Stadium (selling over 1.6 million a season) and the famous hot dogs at Yankee Stadium and Shea Stadium in New York City.

--Beer is also a traditional ballpark treat, sold in plastic cups to be consumed in the stands.
-Also sold by roaming vendors, often at elevated prices to discourage drunkeness by patrons.
+- Beer is also a traditional ballpark treat, sold in plastic cups to be consumed in the stands.
+Also sold by roaming vendors, often at elevated prices to discourage drunkenness by patrons.
 American brews are often the most common, but one can also find several varieties of import beers from food vendors around the stadium (at Rogers Centre for example).

 All You Can Eat Events

 Several MLB teams have started offering "All You Can Eat" seats, where for a certain amount above the regular ticket price, fans can consume unlimited amounts of traditional ballpark foods.
-After much success at American venues, the concept was introduced to Toronto Blue Jays fans in May 2008.
-Fans at the "All You Can Eat" games were given wristbands to wear, and allowed unlimited amounts of hotdogs, peanuts, popcorn, nachos and soft drinks.
-Beer was extra and not included in the price.
+Fans at the "All You Can Eat" games are given wristbands to wear, and allowed unlimited amounts of hot dogs, peanuts, popcorn, nachos and soft drinks.
+Beer is usually extra and not included in the price.
 The items are self-serve, and as no money changes hands, the lines move quickly.
-The event was a great success, with similar promotions being planned for the 2009 Blue Jays season.

 The trend has come under fire from health professionals in light of the obesity epidemic, but has been a great success for the teams involved as it fills seats that might otherwise stay empty.
 Fans have an enjoyable experience and often return for similar events when they are offered.